 Outdoor Sowing Instructions for Your Native Seeds

 For best germination, seeds should be sown in late fall (after the first hard frost) to mid-winter (6 weeks before your last spring frost date).
 This allows the seeds to go through cold-moist stratification, which encourages the seeds to germinate in spring.

-Sow your seeds in a well-prepared, weed-free planting medium either directly into the ground or in containers.
-For sowing in ground it is best to not over-till or disturb the soil as it can awaken dormant weed seeds.
+Sow your seeds in a well-prepared, weed-free planting medium either directly in the ground or in containers.
+For sowing in ground, it is best to not over-till or disturb the soil as it can awaken dormant weed seeds.
 If the area is heavily vegetated, it is best to till it and allow the dormant weeds to germinate so that they can be removed by hand, re-tilled or eradicated by other methods.

 Sowing Your Seed